FREQUENTLY ASKED QUESTIONS

 The answer also depends greatly on which wheels you have.
 We ride ENVE carbon wheels all the time without any issues at all because they’re highly developed and extremely temperature resistant.
 Leading brands have advanced resin technology greatly in the last few years; others are still catching up.

-Cheaper carbon wheels – especially anything fake or unbranded from China off eBay! – have no place at all being ridden in the mountains (or anywhere) and we recommend in the strongest terms that you leave them at home.
-Preferably in a bin.
+Cheaper carbon wheels – especially anything fake or unbranded from China off eBay! – have no place at all being ridden in the mountains and we recommend in the strongest terms that you leave them at home.
+We can lend you alloy wheels in their place.

 If you’re unsure about your wheels, get in touch and we’ll talk it over.